Madhushreevp/dopeDNA/Understanding_Series/01_Understanding 'Python'/README.md

         6. space is also counted as 1 character in a string
         7. string.find returns only 1st occurence of that letter or word
         8. Python docs -> all in 1 info about Python
+        9. sum function sums all values in list
+       10. Tuple always needs comma even if only 1 element is present

 **:)**